HIAlab/HPIclassroomNof1trials/README.md

 ## N-of-1 Trials Analysis
 The code to produce the results in the paper was written in Python in a Jupyter Notebook format.
 The code was run on the data files (.csv) in the /data_Nof1trials folder.

-For the individual analysis code, all 6 trials were analyzed following pre-processing and descriptive statistics.
+For the individual analysis code, all 6 intervention trials (10 participants) were analyzed following pre-processing and descriptive statistics.
 A linear regression model with autocorrelated errors was used to estimate the treatment effect of each intervention per participant.

 For the aggregated analysis code, the herbal and tea trials were combined as an overall tea trial dataset which was analyzed following pre-processing and descriptive statistics.
 A normal linear regression model, a mixed model with AR1 correlation and a linear regression model with autocorrelated errors were used to estimate the treatment effect.